 “Don’t you need it for Super Randonneur?”

 “Yeah but if we don’t finish it means I don’t have to ruin a perfectly nice holiday to Cornwall by trying to ride all the way home in 24 hours.
 Or do a 600 in October when the weather is cack.
-Maccy D in Newbury and train home from Reading?
+Maccy D in Newbury and a train home?
 We can get train beers.”

-We lost Simon forty kilometres back because his knee was playing up.
+We lost Simon forty odd kilometres back because his knee was playing up.
 George has had a couple of punctures, we’re an hour or more behind schedule, the sun’s brief appearance has been extinguished, we’re getting cold and it sure isn’t going to get any warmer.
 Doing some quick sums we realise we are likely to get back pretty late, within the time limit but over schedule.
 Neither of us are particularly keen to ride for hours in the dark.
-From here we’ll catch the edge of the Wessex Downs, the black hills we can see rising on the horizon, which like a berm will jetison us down into Hurstbourne Tarrant from where I know the roads back home well.
-The section to Whitchurch is predominantly downhill apart from the last few k’s but then, depending how the legs feel, the bit to Petersfield is either rolling and pretty or a tedious up down up down grind.

 “I can tell you now if we get that far it’s not going to be chatty.”